---

 shortcuts.
 However, the issue with all three approaches is that developers may

-miss adding alternative hotkeys for operative systems which is different from
+miss adding alternative hotkeys for operating systems that are different from

 their development machine.